Prosecco is the most popular sparkling wine in the world.

 In the 18th century, cultivation of Glera expanded throughout the hills of Veneto and Friuli and later spread to the lower areas of Veneto and Friuli.
 This is where the Prosecco we know today was first produced at the beginning of the 20th century, thanks to the introduction of new secondary fermentation technologies.

-Prosecco DOC is made with the Glera grape and vinified using the Charmat method (also referred to as the tank method), in which secondary fermentation does not take place in individual bottles as in the Champenoise method (used to make Champagne), but in large steel tanks known as autoclaves, which keep the wine under pressure.
+Prosecco DOC is made with the Glera grape ( as well as a small percentage of the Pinot Noir grape for Prosecco DOC Rosé) and vinified using the Martinotti/Charmat method (also referred to as the tank method), in which secondary fermentation does not take place in individual bottles as in the Champenoise method (used to make Champagne), but in large steel tanks known as autoclaves, which keep the wine under pressure.
 This process was developed specifically to capture the fresh fruitiness of the Glera grape, as opposed to the yeasty, gently oxidized autolytic character of wines produced with the Champenoise method.
-The final result is a brilliant straw yellow wine with fine, persistent perlage and aromas of white flowers, apple and pear.
-It is fresh and elegant on the palate with moderate alcoholic strength.
+The final result for classic Prosecco DOC is a brilliant straw yellow wine with fine, persistent perlage and aromas of white flowers, apple and pear.
+For Prosecco DOC Rosé, a pale pink wine with fine and persistent perlage results from an extended stop on the fermentation yeast at 60 days.
+Both Prosecco DOC and Prosecco DOC Rosé are fresh and elegant on the palate with moderate alcoholic strength.

-In addition to Glera, regulations allow the addition of a maximum of 15% of the following varietals: Verdiso, Bianchetta Trevigiana, Perera, Glera lunga, Chardonnay, Pinot Bianco, Pinot Grigio and Pinot Nero.
+In addition to Glera, regulations allow the addition of a maximum of 15% of the following varietals: Verdiso, Bianchetta Trevigiana, Perera, Glera lunga, Chardonnay, Pinot Bianco, Pinot Grigio and Pinot Noir (as used to create Prosecco DOC Rosé).

 The vines from which Prosecco is produced must grow exclusively to the area of North East Italy lying between Dolomites and the Adriatic Sea.
 The grapes come from five provinces in the Veneto region (Belluno, Padua, Treviso, Venice, Vicenza) and four provinces in Friuli Venezia Giulia (Gorizia, Pordenone, Trieste and Udine).
 When the wine is also produced and bottled exclusively in the provinces of Treviso and Trieste, a special mention may be written on the label in recognition of the invaluable part these two provinces have played in the history of Prosecco.